Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

         // Delays for 1 second
         delay(1.seconds)
-        // The delay function simulates a suspending API call here }
+        // The delay function simulates a suspending API call here
+        // You can add suspending API calls here like a network request }

     suspend fun main() {